zhackerx/WorkIndia_api_round/README.md

 Steps to use
 1- create database named api_round with table name as test and contain attributes as first_name, last_name, email, username(primary key), password
 2- create database named keeper with table name as keep_test and it contains attributes as username, website url(primary key),password (stored in encrypting format)
+3- run xampp in your laptop
+4- run localhost/signup.html in your compatible browser